wix-incubator/react-native-crash-course/docs/App.Navigation.md

 # Getting Started
 ### 1. Start with a simple react-native init project

-You can follow the react-native [getting started guide](https://facebook.github.io/react-native/docs/getting-started) to make sure that you have all dependencies installed.
+You can follow the react-native [getting started guide](https://facebook.github.io/react-native/docs/getting-started)(Choose "React Native CLI Quickstart" and not "Expo Quickstart") to make sure that you have all dependencies installed.
 If this is not the first time you are creating a react-native project just go to your terminal and run:

 ```
 react-native init wixMobileCrashCourse